- Many students don’t have to pay any fees at all.

 We have an allocation of 70 grants per year from the Department for Education, if every applicant needed the full amount this would be granted (in 20/21 this was more than 50% of our students).
 As the CAT has a student intake of around 80 – 85 students each year, there is a higher chance than you might think that you would be eligible, so we strongly recommend that you apply.
 Partial bursaries are issued up to a maximum household income of £68,507.

-Our Youth Ensemble, Foundation Strings and Step Up Programme students can apply for funding from the David Goldman Bursary, a private fund that is managed by the Community Foundation, and the Saturday Programme bursary.
+Our Youth Ensemble, Foundation Strings and Step Up Programme students can apply for funding from the David Goldman Bursary and the Netherton Park Trust Bursary.
 We assess this using information on household income, housing status, free school meals and family size.
-As the assessments are done in house, with the guidance of a committee, we are able to accept appeals for special circumstances.
+As the assessments are done in house, with the guidance of a committee, and we are able to accept appeals for special circumstances.

 The money available each year can vary depending on how financial markets are performing, and is finite.
 Therefore a greater volume of applicants, or poorly performing financial markets, can result in participants receiving a different amount than the previous year.
 We prioritise households with an income of below £30,000, and would therefore suggest if you have a household income above this amount that you also investigate the other bursaries recommended below.

-NB: We do allow participants to apply to both the Music and Dance Scheme and David Goldman Bursary, however we expect students to use money from their MDS bursary to pay Youth Ensemble fees, and can only grant further funds from David Goldman in exceptional circumstances.
+NB: We do allow participants to apply to both the Music and Dance Scheme and David Goldman and Netherton Park Trust Bursaries, however we expect students to use money from their MDS bursary to pay Youth Ensemble fees, and can only grant further funds in exceptional circumstances.